-Response: The Osborn was designed to maintain and enhance an active street frontage reinforcing the Old Town pedestrian environment and encouraging walkability and social interaction.
-The context includes medical, restaurants/retail, recreational and cultural opportunities all within walking distance of the Property.
-As stated previously, pedestrian scale landscape and hardscape elements will contribute towards street level interaction and continuity of the existing context providing connectivity to neighboring properties.
+Response: With its tree-lined canopy along 1st Street, the townhomes were designed to maintain and enhance an active street frontage reinforcing the Old Town pedestrian environment and encouraging walkability and social interaction.
+The context includes civic, cultural, medical, employment, restaurants/retail, and recreational opportunities all within walking distance of the Property.
+As stated previously, pedestrian scale landscape and building elements will contribute towards street level interaction and continuity of the existing context providing connectivity to neighboring properties.